 You can prevent serious problems related to asthma by getting proper care.
 With the help of your doctor, you can have control over your asthma and become symptom-free most of the time.
-But your asthma does not go away when your symptoms go away.
+But remember your asthma does not go away when your symptoms go away.
 You must take care of your asthma, even if you have a mild case.

 You may have all of these asthma symptoms, some of them, or just one.
 Symptoms can be mild or severe and may include:

 Signs that your asthma is not well controlled can include any of the following:

 Consider the following tips for working with your doctor on an asthma control plan:

 There are two main kinds of asthma medications: long-term control medications and short-term (quick-relief) medications.

 Long-term Control Medicines

 Long-term control medications prevent symptoms and control asthma.
 It often takes a few weeks before you feel the full effects of this medication.
 Ask your doctor about taking daily long-term control medications if you:

 If you need long-term control medication, you will need to take your it each day.
 Post reminders to yourself to take your medication on time.

 For almost everyone with persistent asthma, a long-term control regimen should include a form of inhaled steroid.
 Ask your doctor if you are not sure whether a steroid is part of your treatment or if it should be.